Cinema of India: Telugu

 The Film and Television Institute of Telangana, Film and Television Institute of Andhra Pradesh, Ramanaidu Film School and Annapurna International School of Film and Media are among the largest film schools in India.
-The Telugu states are home to approximately 2800 theaters, more than any single state in India.
+The Telugu states are home to approximately 2800 theatres, more than any single state in India.
 Being commercially consistent, Telugu cinema had its influence over commercial cinema in India.

 The industry holds the Guinness World Record for the largest film production facility in the world, Ramoji Film City.
 The Prasads IMAX located in Hyderabad is one of the largest 3D IMAX screens, and is the most attended cinema screen in the world.
 As per the CBFC report of 2014, the industry is placed first in India, in terms of films produced yearly.
 In the years 2005, 2006, 2008, and 2014 the industry has produced the largest number of films in India, exceeding the number of films produced in Bollywood.